Skip to content

 acc

-(copy-str (- n 1) str (string-append acc str))))
+(string-repeat (- n 1) str (string-append acc str))))

 Exercise 4

-Write a function (consecutive-chars fst lst) which takes two characters and returns a string consisting of a sequence of consecutive characters starting with fst, ending with lst, and following the order in the ASCII table.
-For example (consecutive-chars #\A #\D) => "ABCD" or (consecutive-chars #\z #\u) => "zyxwvu".
-For converting characters into positions in the ASCII table, use functions char->integer and integer->char.
-To convert a character into a string, apply the function string.
+Write a function (char-inclusive-range fst lst) that takes two characters and returns a string consisting of a sequence of consecutive characters, starting with fst, ending with lst, and following the order in the ASCII table.
+For example, (char-inclusive-range #\A #\D) should produce "ABCD", while (char-inclusive-range #\z #\u) should yield "zyxwvu".
+To convert characters into their positions in the ASCII table, use the functions char->integer and integer->char.
+To convert a character into a string, apply the string function.

 (define (integer->string i)